-Bezos intrigues by beginning in an unexpected way, with his rags-to-riches story.
+Bezos intrigued by beginning in an unexpected way, with his rags-to-riches story.

-He keeps his audience riveted in the middle by finally delivering what they want: a data-infused argument about whether or not Amazon is squelching competition.
+He kept his audience riveted in the middle by finally delivering what they wanted: a data-infused argument about whether or not Amazon is squelching competition.

-And the ending is satisfying because it’s unexpected: “Let me close by saying that I believe Amazon should be scrutinized.”
+And the ending was satisfying because it was unexpected: “Let me close by saying that I believe Amazon should be scrutinized.”

 Telling stories may not be part of your preparation routine when faced with a high stakes moment.
 In fact, telling stories might not be part of your communication repertoire at all.
 However, if you truly want to change minds and hearts, you don’t have a choice not to tell stories!
 Tell a powerful story that answers the question, “so, tell me about yourself.”